 You will be required to complete and submit the following when completing the online application.
 Do not commence the online application process till you have obtained all of the required supporting information and documentation outlined below as you will need to submit this when completing your application:

 The statement of support should outline the applicants’ capacity to undertake the proposed course or study and state what advantage the proposed course or study would be to the furtherance of trade union, humanitarian, social or community causes.

 The statement of support must be from one of the following:

 Proof of enrolment / registration in a course is only required if you are successful in obtaining a scholarship and monies are not issued until such evidence is provided.

 All successful applicants will also be required to sign a letter confirming receipt of the scholarship funds once they have been transferred and received.
 Failure to return this confirmation within the designated time-frame will result in the applicant forfeiting their scholarship and they will be required to return the awarded funds to the Association.

-Applications open from 1 July annually and the receipt of a completed application form with all associated documents must be received by 30 September.
+Applications open from 1 July annually and the receipt of a completed online application with all associated documents must be received by 30 September.

 For enquiries, please contact the Association:Metro: (02) 8595 1234Rural: 1300 367 962Email: email@example.com